TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 > ### **Autorun Functionality**

 - If you have multiple recordings and want to apply a fixed analysis pipeline using the GUI, you can automate the process with the Autorun function.
 This feature eliminates the need to manually navigate the GUI for each recording.
 Instead, it automatically processes each recording, applying all the data extraction, processing, and analysis steps offered by the GUI while being independent from it.
 All visualizations and analysis specified are then saved automatically in the respective recording folder.
 - You can modify the specific processing steps and parameters using the configuration file located in GUI_Path\Autorun_Configs\Config_Files(do not edit!).
-However, there’s no need to navigate to this directory or make manual changes, as everything is managed through the Autorun Manager Window.
+However, there’s no need to navigate to this directory or make manual changes, as everything is managed through the 'Autorun Manager Window'.
 You can access this window from the menu in the top left corner of the GUI’s main window.
 Simply start the GUI and open the Autorun Manager—no additional steps are required.
 - In the Autorun Manager, you can select a configuration file to open directly within the GUI or in MATLAB for editing.
 To help you get started, a template configuration file is available for each recording system.
 - Once you are satisfied with the configuration file, select a folder containing your recording(s), specify your probe properties (channel spacing and optionally channel order) and start the pipeline.
 The pipeline will run through and give messages about the progress in the matlab command window.
 - For more information, see the documentation: